ReproNim/reproschema/docs/46_tools.md

 # Toolkit

 In the world of research data management, flexibility and compatibility are key.
-Understanding this, we provide specialized tools designed to create, validata schemas, and convert data between ReproSchema format and REDCap CSV format.
+Understanding this, we provide specialized tools designed to create, validate schemas, and convert data between ReproSchema format and REDCap CSV format.
 Whether you're transitioning from REDCap to ReproSchema or vice versa, these tools ensure a smooth and efficient conversion process, preserving the integrity and structure of your data.

 ## Install reproschema-py